 If the lender determines that the ability of the borrower or endorser to make payments is adversely affected by a natural disaster, a local or national emergency (declared by the appropriate government agency), or a military mobilization, the lender may grant an administrative forbearance for a period not to exceed 3 months.
 The lender must document the reason it granted the forbearance in the borrower's loan file.
+When granting an administrative forbearance in this situation, the lender must provide notice to the borrower to allow the borrower the opportunity to decline the forbearance.
 Continuation of the forbearance beyond the 3-month period based on the same situation requires supporting documentation and an agreement with the borrower or endorser. [§682.211(f)(12); Disaster Letter 99-28; DCL GEN-10-16]